miguelzeph/interview-questions/index.md

 |**eclectic**:eclético

 ##### possible answers
 - Alright, over these 10 years working in the National Institute of Research Space (INPE) I participated in several projects, not having empathize /EMFESIS/ in a specific area due to the diversity of the projects... like...
 Sometimes I needed to create a function to automate /OTOMATE/ something... other times I needed to adjust a mathematical model or a physical model proposed by the scientific literature to compare it with our results in the laboratory ... other times we used some Machine Learning libraries like TensorFlow or Scikit-Learn to predict some results or to find some relationship between some parameters in the measurements ...briefly, I am an expert in solving problems...
-SOooooo.... basically I was a very eclectic guy during those whole years ago.
+So.... basically I was a very eclectic guy during those whole years ago.

 ___